 git clone https://github.com/pg1/paper-profit.git

-cd paper-profit
+cd paper-profit/docs/experiments/rating-stocks-llm

 Install the Python packages: